 The level controller LC 2904 is installed on bottom part of the column and acts on the valve placed beneath which discharge the condensate to the sewer.
 Moreover it controls the water sent for the cooling of the discharge to sewer upto 50 oC approximately.

-The pumps P501 A/S make the circulation to the column of the clean condensate taken from the bottom; a portion of this condensate is sent to the reboiler E 303 to supply the vaporization heat, controlled by the flowrate controller FRC 2302 and, therefore, it returns colder to the column by mixing it with the condensate portion remained in circulation.
+The pumps P501 A/S make the circulation to the column of the clean condensate taken from the bottom; a portion of this condensate is sent to the reboiler E 303 to supply the vaporization heat, controlled by the flowrate controller FIC 2302 and, therefore, it returns colder to the column by mixing it with the condensate portion remained in circulation.

 The total reflux flow rate is measured by the orifice plate FI 2903.